HMoana/Book-Your-Stay/README.md

 # Book Your Stay
-## _See the client and server directories to see detailed README files and instructions_
+## _See the client and api directories to see detailed README files and instructions_